 London boroughs have long been concerned about the issue of digital exclusion.
-The Covid pandemic has made taking action to tackle it more urgent and important than ever.
+The COVID-19 pandemic has made taking action to tackle it more urgent and important than ever.

 The London Recovery Board’s Digital Access for All Mission has set a goal for “Every Londoner to have access to good connectivity, basic digital skills and the device or support they need to be online by 2025.”
-As part of this mission, the GLA and LOTI have launched The Digital Inclusion Innovation Programme (DIIP).
-Working with partners in the public, third and private sectors, our goal is to use innovation methods to discover, design, develop and scale initiatives that support digitally excluded Londoners who have been left particularly vulnerable during the Covid pandemic.
+As part of this mission, the Greater London Authority (GLA) and LOTI launched The Digital Inclusion Innovation Programme (DIIP).
+Working with partners in the public, third and private sectors, our goal was to use innovation methods to discover, design, develop and scale initiatives that support digitally excluded Londoners who have been left particularly vulnerable during the Covid pandemic.
 This work started in June 2021 and will last for 2 years.

-The Digital Inclusion Innovation Programme aims to deliver positive outcomes for London residents, public sector and VCS staff and the wider community of organisations that support digitally excluded people:
+The Digital Inclusion Innovation Programme aims to deliver positive outcomes for London residents, by supporting public sector and VCS organisations that work directly with digitally excluded people.

-- Mapping Digital Exclusion with Data – This project will build on a previous piece of work by LOTI boroughs to use data to map the scale and nature of digital exclusion in London.
-The intention is to test how data insights can help improve the targetting of digital inclusion services more effectively.
+- Mapping Digital Exclusion: This project sought to build on a previous piece of work by LOTI boroughs to use data to map the scale and nature of digital exclusion in London.
+The intention was to test how insights from data can help improve the design and targetting of digital inclusion services more effectively.
+Key deliverables include:

-- Device Upcycling – This project explores how we can encourage and help London’s public sector organisations to upcycle their retired devices to benefit digitally excluded Londoners.
+- Providing Devices: This project sought to help London’s public sector organisations maximise the number of devices to benefit digitally excluded Londoners.
+Key deliverables include:

-- Digital Inclusion in Temporary Accommodation – This project aims to address the specific needs of digitally excluded individuals and families living in temporary accommodation.
+- Digital Inclusion in Temporary Accommodation: This project sought to uncover the specific needs of digitally excluded individuals and families living in temporary accommodation hostels.
+Key deliverable:

-If you work in London local government and wish to get involved in these projects or stay connected with the rest of the programme, we invite you to join our Basecamp space where we will post major announcements and opportunities.
+If you work in London’s local government and wish to get involved in future projects or stay connected with the rest of the programme, we invite you to join our Basecamp space where we will post major announcements and opportunities.